 Maximum mortgage: $200,000 * 90% = $180,000

-Though refinancing may be cost-effective it’s important to consider and understand all of the costs involved.
-To determine if refinancing is the most financially viable option, you must consider the interest rate and other costs involved and compare this to other financing options such as a line of credit.
+Though refinancing may be cost-effective, it’s important to consider and understand all of the costs involved.
+To determine if refinancing is the most financially viable option, you must consider the best mortgage rates and other costs involved and compare this to other financing options such as a line of credit.

 Mortgage breakage penalty

 If you choose to refinance your mortgage with your current lender you may be able to avoid a breakage penalty.
-Your current provider may give you the option to leave your existing mortgage at the current rate you are paying and add the additional mortgage amount at a new rate.
-It is very important to ensure the mortgage rate they are offering you is competitive.
-If it is higher than current mortgage rates, you will want to ensure it is worth saving the mortgage breakage penalty (above).
+Some mortgage providers will give you the option to leave your existing mortgage at the current rate you are paying and add the additional mortgage amount at a new rate.
+It’s very important to ensure the mortgage rate they are offering you is competitive.
+If it is higher than current mortgage rates, you will want to ensure it is worth saving the mortgage breakage penalty.

 Mortgage default (CMHC) insurance